Skip to main content

 Use Agent Bricks: Information Extraction

-This article describes how to create a generative AI agent for information extraction using Agent Bricks: Information Extraction.
+This page describes how to create a generative AI agent for information extraction using Agent Bricks: Information Extraction.

-Agent Bricks provides a simple approach to build and optimize domain-specific, high-quality AI agent systems for common AI use cases.
+Agent Bricks provides a simple approach to build domain-specific, high-quality AI agent systems for common AI use cases.

 What is Agent Bricks: Information Extraction?